SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 # Project Activity Log

-Welcome to the activity log of my SubClub fullstack web app project.
+Welcome to the activity log of my Sub.Club fullstack web app project.
 This document serves as a daily record of progress, providing a clear overview of each day's tasks and achievements.

 In this log you will find the date, the daily goals and a summary of what has been achieved.
 For clarity, a screenshot of the Trello board is included at the end of each day, providing a visual summary of the project status.